Cozy Peach Kitchen

 Labeled ingredients used to make tortellini soup.

 • Red wine adds warmth and depth.
-Choose a cabernet sauvignon or pinot noir.
+Wine can be replaced with 2 tablespoons of balsamic vinegar, as needed.
+Choose cabernet sauvignon or pinot noir.
 Use a wine that you enjoy the taste of, not an old bottle that's been open for a week.

 • Mirepoix consists of diced celery, onion, and carrots.
 We're adding green pepper for additional depth and flavor.

 • Dry basil and oregano: Feel free to use fresh if you have it on hand.
-One teaspoon dry is roughly equivalent to one tablespoon fresh chopped basil or oregano.
+One teaspoon dry herbs is roughly equivalent to one tablespoon of fresh chopped basil or oregano.

-• Spinach for a pop of green and plant-based iron.
+• Spinach adds both a pop of green and plant-based iron.
 Kale is also a good option.

 • Vegetable broth makes up the base of the soup.
-I usually opt for reduced sodium and adjust added salt to taste.
+I highly recommend using Better than Bouillon for the best flavor.

-• Tomato sauce and crushed tomatoes make the rich base.
+• Tomato sauce and crushed tomatoes make the rich tomato base.

 • Parmesan: I like to serve tortellini soup topped with fresh Parmesan, but do note that many Parmesans are not vegetarian.
 Asiago is another good option.
 Check the label or opt for a vegan Parmesan if this is important to you.

-Pro tip: Most of the time for tortellini soup is spent prepping veggies.
-The vegetables can be prepped up to 24 hours in advance.
+Pro tip: Most of the time required to make vegetarian tortellini soup is spent prepping the vegetables.
+The vegetables can be prepped up to 48 hours in advance.
 Just store them in a closed container in the fridge until ready to use.

 Onion, celery, carrot and bell pepper in a black Dutch oven.